poolup-devs/poolup_backend/README.md

 ### api.poolup.co

 This is the backend code repository for PoolUp: made with NodeJS, Express, and MongoDB w/ Mongoose.
-For additional guidence/help, email bin315a1@g.ucla.edu or your current Engineering Manager.
+For additional guidence/help, email bin315a1@g.ucla.edu or your current Lead Backend Manager.

 1. [Setup](#setup)
 2. [Dev-Rules](#dev-rules)